pythonhealthdatascience/pydesrap_stroke/README.md

 cd pydesrap_stroke
 ```

-Use the provided `environment.yaml` file to set up a Python environment with `conda`:
+Set up the Python environment using `conda` (recommended):

 ```
 conda env create --file environment.yaml conda activate
 ```

-The provided `environment.yaml` file is a snapshot of the environment used when creating the repository, including specific package versions.
-You can update this file if necessary, but be sure to test that everything continues to work as expected after any updates.
-Also note that some dependencies are not required for modelling, but instead served other purposes, like running `.ipynb` files and linting.

-As an alternative, a `requirements.txt` file is provided which can be used to set up the environment with `virtualenv`.
-This is used by GitHub actions, which run much faster with a virtual environment than a conda environment.
-However, we recommend locally installing the environment using conda, as it will also manage the Python version for you.
-If using `virtualenv`, it won't fetch a specific version of Python - so please note the version listed in `environment.yaml`.
+There is also a `requirements.txt` file which can be used to set up the environment with `virtualenv`, but this won't fetch a specific version of Python - so please note the version listed in `environment.yaml`.

 <br>